metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Required:

-- `mode` (String) Mode can be Default or Hosted.In Default mode, the Hub is installed as a whole and all parts of Hub are deployed in the same cluster.In Hosted mode, only crd and configurations are installed on one cluster(defined as hub-cluster).
-Controllers run in anothercluster (defined as management-cluster) and connect to the hub with the kubeconfig in secret of 'external-hub-kubeconfig'(a kubeconfigof hub-cluster with cluster-admin permission).Note: Do not modify the Mode field once it's applied.
+- `mode` (String) Mode can be Default or Hosted.
+In Default mode, the Hub is installed as a whole and all parts of Hub are deployed in the same cluster.
+In Hosted mode, only crd and configurations are installed on one cluster(defined as hub-cluster).
+Controllers run in another cluster (defined as management-cluster) and connect to the hub with the kubeconfig in secret of 'external-hub-kubeconfig'(a kubeconfig of hub-cluster with cluster-admin permission).
+Note: Do not modify the Mode field once it's applied.

 Optional: